Ke'Bryan Hayes Player Props: Pirates vs. Rockies

-On Monday, Ke'Bryan Hayes (coming off going 2-for-4) and the Pittsburgh Pirates face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 6:35 PM ET.
+On Wednesday, Ke'Bryan Hayes (hitting .333 in his past 10 games) and the Pittsburgh Pirates play the Colorado Rockies, whose starting pitcher will be Antonio Senzatela.
+First pitch is at 12:35 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Blue Jays.
+In his most recent appearance, he went 1-for-3 with a double against the Rockies.

 Ke'Bryan Hayes Game Info & Props vs. the Rockies